-And you were just like the moon, so lonely, so full of imperfections, but just like the moon, you shined in times of darkness.
+And you were just like the moon, so lonely, so full of imperfections, but just like the moon, you shined in times of darkness – Unknown

-And like the moon, she had a side of her so dark, that even the stars couldn’t shine on it; she had a side of her so cold, that even the sun couldn’t burn on it.
+And like the moon, she had a side of her so dark, that even the stars couldn’t shine on it; she had a side of her so cold, that even the sun couldn’t burn on it – Abigail J

 I have always thought the saying is so true, “We make plans, God laughs”.
-For me this is because we tend to make plans that we feel safe about, things we know that we can do.
-Those kinds of plans don’t grow us, or accomplish all that we are capable of doing.
-So God laughs because he will take those plans, tear them apart and rebuild them into better ones.
-Those are the unanswered prayers, the dreams that won’t grow us towards our destiny.
+This is because you tend to make plans that you feel safe about, things you know that you can do.
+Those kinds of plans don’t grow you or accomplish all that you are capable of doing.
+So, God laughs because he will take those plans, tear them apart and rebuild them into better ones.
+Those are the unanswered prayers, the dreams that won’t grow you towards your destiny.

-Don’t tell me the sky’s the limit when there are footprints on the moon.
+Don’t tell me the sky’s the limit when there are footprints on the moon – Paul Brandt

-So with the next full moon, we can again review, release, and restore life.
-This moon for most of the country will be ushering in a new season, a perfect time to release the old, failed, or aborted dreams, and plan anew.
+So with the next full moon, you can again review, release, and restore life.
+Every quarter, the moon will usher in a new season.
+That is a perfect time to release the old, failed, or aborted dreams, and plan anew.